danialafjeh/Project-12-Mars-Explorer-Website/README.md

 ## Overview

 Mars Explorer is an educational and portfolio-oriented web application that organizes information about Mars into several dedicated sections.

+Main goal of this project is learning to work with Redis as caching layer inside a project powered by Django.

 The application provides information about: